Orhmo/NewsApp/README.md

 # NewsApp

-This News website was fully designed by me .
+This News website was fully designed by me.
+{Company name and logo included}

 The API used to generate the website information for the website was gotten <a href="newsapi.org">NewsAPI</a>.

 The website has a home page which showages the top and trending news.